2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 I'm not sure I'm ready to become a hospice volunteer.
 Who would I talk with to discuss my suitability?

-Our Manager of Client and Volunteer Services will be happy to meet with you to discuss your suitability and answer any questions you might have.
+Our Volunteer Coordinator will be happy to meet with you to discuss your suitability and answer any questions you might have.
+Please call Melissa Hazen at 807-626-5572 to discuss your suitability.

 Will I have to administer any medications to my clients as a hospice volunteer?